Table of Contents

 It provides a convenient interface for interacting with Cloudinary’s API, allowing you to perform tasks such as:

-• Transforming images: Apply various transformations to your images, including resizing, cropping, adding effects, and applying filters.
+- Transforming images: Apply various transformations for images, including resizing, cropping, adding effects, and applying filters.

-• Integrating with other services: Connect Cloudinary with other services like CDN networks for faster content delivery.
+- Integrating with other services: Connect Cloudinary with CDN networks for faster content delivery.

 How to Set Up Laravel with Cloudinary?